Kamilkampfwagen-II/MC-RTX-Mirror-Blocks/README.md

 - Open up manifest.json with notepad
 - Edit description and name whatever you want but don't mess up with quotes
 - Open up the link in the next line and generate a random UUID.
 Change the value of the line with that UUID.
 If you don't have an internet connection, open up one of the .mcpack files as ZIP, copy its UUID then change some random numbers and use that.
-- The same step goes for the other UUID, never use the same UUID again
+- The same step goes for the other UUID, never use the same UUID twice
 - Change version info if you want
 - Save the file
 - Replace **pack_icon.png** if you want.
 It should be a square to be displayed correctly.
 Max resolution is **1080x1080** but lower is recommended.
 Otherwise, it will waste disk space